Lead-Safe Wisconsin: Where is Lead Commonly Found in Wisconsin?

 The risk of exposure to lead-based paint increases when it breaks down into smaller particles.
 The smaller the particles, like lead dust, the more easily they can move around and be absorbed by the body.

-This breaking down of lead-based paint most commonly occurs when it’s allowed to deteriorate over time, or when it’s deliberately disturbed during a renovation project.
+This breaking down of lead-based paint usually happens when it’s allowed to deteriorate over time, or when it’s disturbed during a renovation project.
+Broken-down lead paint and dust can stick to skin, toys, soil, food, and other surfaces.
+Lead gets in the body when a person swallows or breathes in lead-contaminated dust.

 Sources of exposure